Espionage is a glamourous old game, ain't it? Just look at James Bond with his Aston Martin, sharp suits, gadgets and classy cocktails.

 At the heart of the show the three agents seek to hoodwink each other in order to achieve their own personal goals.
 This is all set against a backdrop of missions involving spying on computer whizzkids, dodgy sports agents and even plots against Frye's life.

-Ever head of Clement and La Frenais?
+Ever heard of Clement and La Frenais?

 Of course you have!
 They're the geniuses behind classic Britcoms such as The Likely Lads, Porridge and Auf Wiedersehen; they also happen to be the writers behind Old Boy Network.